 U.S. Bankruptcy Tracker: Hotel Filings Rise Amid Virus Spike

-Stephen Selbst, partner and co-chair of Herrick's Restructuring & Finance Litigation Group, was quoted in Bloomberg in an article discussing the rise of hotel bankruptcy filings amid the resurgence of COVID-19 infections throughout the U.S.
+Stephen Selbst, partner and co-chair of Herrick's Restructuring & Finance Litigation Department, was quoted in Bloomberg in an article discussing the rise of hotel bankruptcy filings amid the resurgence of COVID-19 infections throughout the U.S.

 "Lenders have been reluctant to foreclose on struggling hotels since the pandemic crushed revenues," according to Stephen.
 "If you take back a hotel, you’re the mortgagee, and now all of a sudden it’s your responsibility to keep the lights on,” he added.
 “That’s like foreclosing on a horse.
 You have to feed the horse."